zmon/codeforkansascity.github.io/hackkc-code-of-conduct.md

 ####Code for America's Anti-Harassment Policy

+This anti-harassment policy is based on <a href="http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy">the example policy</a> from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.

+This policy is based on several other policies, including the Ohio LinuxFest anti-harassment policy, written by Esther Filderman and Beth Lynn Eicher, and the Con Anti-Harassment Project.
+Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
+Many members of LinuxChix, Geek Feminism and other groups contributed to this work.

+* * *

 All Code for America network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.